Midnight-Mods/MightnightGUI/README.md

 Go to Mods > put the DLL in there;
 MidnightMenu is now installed!

-Updates & Progression: MidnightMenu is not gaurenteed to work forever if the game is updated and the menu breaks IT BREAKS.
+Updates & Progression: MidnightMenu is not guaranteed to work forever if the game is updated and the menu breaks IT BREAKS.
 IF this mod is continued by Midnight-Mods it will be updated in reasonable times as long as its not discontinued.

 Thank You-Midnight-Mods.
 Contact: None Yet.